passingthru67/workspaces-to-dock/README.md

 Features Planned:
 -----------------
-- Windowlist/Taskbar on the workspace caption.
 - Editing the workspace caption name.
-- Closing workspaces (and all associated windows) with mouse click
+- Favorites panel.
-- RTL support
+- RTL support.

 Known Issues:
 -------------
-- Dual monitor configurations where 2nd monitor is on the right side - workspaces-to-dock prevents mouse clicks from reaching the desktop of the right monitor in the region where the dock is slid out (even though the dock is hidden).
+- **`FIXED in version 11`** Dual monitor configurations where 2nd monitor is on the right side - workspaces-to-dock prevents mouse clicks from reaching the desktop of the right monitor in the region where the dock is slid out (even though the dock is hidden there is a dead zone).
 A workaround (other than positioning the dock on the secondary monitor) is to enable application based intellihide using the workspaces-to-dock extension preferences.
 - Dual monitor configurations where workspaces-to-dock is positioned on the 2nd monitor, the dock overlaps window thumbnails when in overview mode.
 - Changes to Gsetting's dynamic workspaces setting or number of static workspaces requires a restart of the workspaces-to-dock extension.